-How To Merge Powerpoint Files into a Single File
+How to Merge PowerPoint Files into a Single File

-Reusing slides is the easiest way to include slides from one presentation into another presentation.
+Reusing slides is the easiest way to include slides from one presentation in another presentation.
 With this method, you can control what slides you are adding and choose where to insert them.
 Here is how the reuse slides method works.

-- Launch PowerPoint on your computer then open the document to which you want to add slides.
+- Launch PowerPoint on your computer, then open the document to which you want to add slides.

 - Find the place where you want to add a slide or slides.
 Then, click between two existing slides.